-The Doctor, from a race called the Time Lords whose home planet is Gallifrey, travels through time and space in his ship the TARDIS (an acronym for Time and Relative Dimensions In Space) with numerous companions.
-From time to time he regenerates into a new form (which is how the show has been running since 1963).
+The Doctor, from a race called the Time Lords/Ladies whose home planet is Gallifrey, travels through time and space in his/her ship the TARDIS (an acronym for Time and Relative Dimension In Space) with numerous companions.
+From time to time he/she regenerates into a new form (which is how the series has been running since 1963).
+Written by

 On the 2012 episodes, the title logo is decorated with a motif related to each episode's theme.
 On episode one, "Asylum of the Daleks", it was decorated with dots like the ones covering a Dalek body.
 On episode 2, "Dinosaurs on a Spaceship" it was decorated in green-like vegetation.
 On episode 3, "A Town Called Mercy" it was made of wooden boards, like the buildings of the Far West town on the episode.
 And on episode 4, "The Power of Three", it was decorated with a pattern made of cubes.
 See more »

 120 of 174 people found this review helpful.